nitishchaudhary/vaccine-tracker/README.md

 Uses the api-setu for fetching the vaccine slots details.
 Also integrated google maps to show the vaccine locations on the map.(Currently not working as google maps require paid account to enable these features)

+The app is containerized using docker and the image is pushed to docker hub.(nitishchaudhary/vaccinetracker)